Ioeen/my-dotfiles/README.md

-his is my clean Bar-Less Hyprland Configuration.
+This is my clean Bar-Less Hyprland Configuration.
 It's perfect for Multitask, whitout a bar while still keeping key features accessable.It's pretty basic but good as a solid base or for people new to Hyprland.

 **Shortcuts**